ckswilliams/modOpenREM/docs/conquestUbuntu.rst

     sudo nano /etc/conquest-dicom-server/dicom.ini

 Modify the following lines as required.
-The server name field ``MyACRNema`` is the AE Title, so should be 16 characters or less and consist of letters and numbers with no spaces.
+The server name field, with the Conquest default of ``CONQUESTSRV1`` is the AE Title, so should be 16 characters or less and consist of letters and numbers with no spaces.
+It is case insensitive.
 The ``TCPPort`` is normally either 104, the standard DICOM port, or any number greater than 1023.

 .. sourcecode:: console